 Take hunting, for example.
 All cats love to hunt.
 Senior cats may slow down in their stalking of prey, as they can no longer move as quickly.
 Preventing a cat from hunting will lead to frustration, though.

 An example is cats watching birds through a window.
 A cat will initially be content to observe from indoors.
 After a while, though, the cat will start to verbalize and claw at the window.
-Hunting instinct is taking over, and the cat wants to get amongst traditional prey.
+The hunting instinct is taking over, and the cat wants to get amongst traditional prey.

 You should also spay a female cat if you are concerned about aggressive behavior.
 A cat in heat will experience significant mood swings.
 Such cats are affectionate one moment and positively demonic the next.

 Again, this comes down to frustrated instinct.
-Every fiber of the cat’s being wants to get outside and procreate.
+Cats want to get outside and procreate.
 Keeping the cat locked up inside makes this impossible.
 Expect the cat to redirect its frustration toward you.

 Ask yourself if your cat is not angry but distressed.
 Much like pain, fear and anxiety can make a cat behave angrily.
 If your cat is upset after being outside, for example, it may be scared after a fight with a neighborhood animal.